zjwonder/racket-parser/README.md

 # Racket Parser

 This project is designed to scan and parse scripts written using a custom calculator grammar.
-It will not produce a parse tree; however, it will assess the lexical and syntactic correctness.
+It will not produce a parse tree; however, it will assess the lexical and syntactic correctness of a given text file.

-If a lexical error is detected, the scanner will stop analysis and print a message to the console indicating the line number and symbol that caused the error.

-Similarly, the parser will print a message to the console indicating the line number and cause of the error, if one is encountered.

 ## User Guide